Social investment is talked about and touted but the voluntary sector is sceptical about its origins and suitability for their needs.

 “This grant was nearly perfect.
 The grant gave us the freedom to bring in the right people who knew us.
 We were successful at raising the investment and this grant is the only reason we were able to.”

 “We have found it very useful to be allowed the freedom to develop relationships with service providers and manage our own agenda for development.”

-Access’s approach to capturing learning from its programmes also begins to evolve.
-An initial learning report is published reflecting on the first year of operations, a range of research is commissioned on topics closely relating to Access’s work, and the TI Group are selected as Access’s learning partners.
+Our approach to capturing learning from our programmes also begins to evolve.
+We publish an initial learning report reflecting on the first year of operations, commission a range of research, and select Curiosity Society (formerly known as the TI Group) as our learning partner.

-Access publishes its first dashboard in January 2017 and does so each quarter covering key metrics across all the live programmes.
+We publish our first quarterly dashboard in January 2017, covering key metrics across all the live programmes.

-Through these initial programmes Access is learning that social investment can be designed for smaller charities and social enterprises and that creates a new willingness to engage and change, which means social investors can get comfortable working with organisations they previously deemed too risky.
+It’s clear that social investment can be designed for smaller charities and social enterprises.
+That in turn creates a new willingness to engage and change, which means social investors can feel comfortable working with organisations they previously deemed too risky.

 Not talking about social investment

 In early 2018, we make a significant pivot – moving away from the language of supply and demand, to focusing on the role enterprising activity plays in increasing the resilience of charities and social enterprises.